 The British Library has, in recent months, begun an ambitious programme to archive the UK web domain.
 Working with academic partners and institutions including the UK Web Archive Consortium and the IIPC’s Digital Preservation Taskforce, the Library, drawing on the Legal Deposit Libraries Act (2003) has developed tools capable of domain harvesting and selective, deep archival of website content.
 The archive created will exist within the purview of the Library and be freely available for study and exploration by the public.
 The DCRC has begun to work with the Library to determine the scope of a Digital Storytelling Collection within the UK Web Archive.
 Reflecting the diverse nature of digital storytelling, and attempting to begin the taxonomic and curatorial process proposed above, Dr Tom Abba is gathering a collection of projects representative of the rapid evolution of digital story spaces.
 The collection will be held within the Library’s web archive and reciprocally linked from the DCRC’s site, where the development of an initial taxonomy of digital story will shortly be underway.

 Websites, once nominated and access permissions granted, will be gathered and archived during 2011 by the Library’s archival team.
 The nature of this project – as an holistic catalogue that grows as the field matures – demands that the archival process continues beyond the initial scope of the Special Collection, and in light of this, proposals for digital story examples should be forwarded to Tom Abba.

-This is a major aspect of DCRC's Digital Narrative Archive project, but by no means the only output.
-A Special Debates collection will be included in the November 2011 issue of Convergence (University of Bedfordshire Press/Sage), addressing the debate around the role and constitution of archives in a digital age.
-The Debates section is almost full, but additional submissions will be considered if they are received before the end of the calendar year.
+This is a major aspect of DCRC’s Digital Narrative Archive project, but by no means the only output.
+A Special Debates collection was included in the May 2012 issue of Convergence (University of Bedfordshire Press/Sage), addressing the debate around the role and constitution of archives in a digital age.